 Traveling to Ladakh is one thing; traveling to Ladakh by road is another and traveling to Ladakh by road with kids is a whole new ball game.
 Leh-Manali Highway, they say, is the “riskiest in the world.”
 We read and hear stories about road-tripping to Ladakh, adventurous ones, the ones that give us an adrenaline rush.
 Some of them scare us to the point of not even thinking about taking such trips.
 Leh-Srinagar Highway (NH1) which is known to be the lifeline of Ladakh, however, is not as treacherous as Leh-Manali Highway though crossing the scariest mountain pass called Zoji la certainly is tricky.

-I as a traveler had my own doubts.
-They cautioned, driving on the deadliest highway with a kid in your own humble car is a gloom and doom.
+I, as a traveler, had my own doubts.
+They cautioned, driving on the deadliest highway with a kid in your own humble car is gloom and doom.
 My heart and soul, however, agreed on visiting this magical land called The Roof of the world.

 Every adventure starts with a decision

 They said, “It’s insane!”
 We argued, “Show us one sane person who’s happy.”
 They lifted their shoulders in an offhand shrug.

 When we made a decision to visit Ladakh by road (Delhi-Manali-Leh-Srinagar-Delhi) with our daughter, it was obvious to encounter raised eyebrows.
 But all those are-you-insane looks didn’t deter us from doing the trip.
 My friend and her family from Chandigarh joined us on this adventurous journey.
 A determination to take this trip of a lifetime was strong.
 We let go of all the inhibitions (it’s dangerous, can’t do it with kids, low oxygen makes you sick, it’s practically a torture you’re doing to your child and many others…)